jeleel-muibi/hybridops.studio/infra/README.md

 High-level responsibilities:

 - `env/` — Location where init scripts write environment and provider inputs.
-- `packer-multi-os/` — VM template build and validation for Proxmox.
+- `packer-multi-os` — VM template build and validation for Proxmox.
 - `terraform/` — Composition of those templates into full environments (`dev`, `staging`, `prod`).

 For detailed behaviour, refer to the README in each subdirectory.